PalladioSimulator/Palladio-Build-Nightly/README.md

 ### `nightly_template.yml`

+Template for nightly build.

 | Variable | Type | Description |
 |----------|------|-------------|
 | `${{ jobs }}` | object | The jobs which are generated from `job_template.yml`. |

 ### `job_template.yml`

+Job template for automatically discovered jobs.
+These are inserted into the `${{ jobs }}` variable.

 | Variable | Type | Description |
 |----------|------|-------------|